 Your insurance payment scheme can be of one of the two types: fully insured plan and cost sharing plans.
 For fully insured plan, you will be insured against the full amount of your medical fees (subject to benefit limits) whereas in cost sharing plans you will be bound to pay a fixed or variable amount before the benefits comes into effect.

-In particular, there are generally three types of cost-sharing plans:
+In particular, there are generally three types of cost-sharing medical insurance schemes:

-a.
-Annual deductible: A fixed amount paid by customer each year for all medical conditions before insurance companies begin to pay.
-For example, if your insurance policy is subject to an annual deductible of RM2000, you will be liable for your first RM2000 of the medical fees in a year.
+- Annual deductible: A fixed amount paid by customer each year for all medical conditions before insurance companies begin to pay.
+For example, if your insurance policy is subject to an annual deductible of RM2,000, you will be liable for your first RM2,000 of the medical fees in a year.

-b.
-Per-condition deductible: It works the same way as annual deductible, except that different medical condition may have different deductible amount.
-For example, a cancer treatment may have a per-condition deductible of RM4000 whereas a kidney dialysis may have a per-condition deductible of RM2000.
+- Per-condition deductible: It works the same way as annual deductible, except that different medical condition may have different deductible amount.
+For example, a cancer treatment may have a per-condition deductible of RM4000 whereas a kidney dialysis may have a per-condition deductible of RM2,000.

 Evidently, a cost-sharing plan demands a lower premium since you will be covering a portion of your future medical fees.
 It goes without saying that you could easily lower your premium by going for a cost-sharing plan.
 This should only be useful when you have enough cash to pay for the deductibles every time.
 Should you thus opt for a high-deductible or low-deductible plan?